Steven Kwan Player Props: Guardians vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 18th in the league with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.4 K/9, which ranks 20th in the league.

-- The Pirates have a 4.44 team ERA that ranks 22nd among all league pitching staffs.
+- The Pirates have the 22nd-ranked team ERA across all league pitching staffs (4.50).

-- Pirates pitchers combine to give up 97 home runs (one per game), the sixth-fewest in the league.
+- Pirates pitchers combine to give up 100 home runs (1.1 per game), the fourth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.